-Understand the suitability of your compound for oral dosing or for use as a CNS therapeutic by using our MDR1-MDCK permeability assay to identify intestinal or CNS permeability, characterize P-gp substrates or investigate P-gp efflux.
+Understand the suitability of your compound for oral dosing or for use as a CNS therapeutic by using our MDCK-MDR1 permeability assay to identify intestinal or CNS permeability and to investigate drug efflux.

 |Number of Replicates||2|